 Late homework policy: You are allowed a 4-day grace period on any of your homework assignments.
-This means you can be 4 days late on one assignment, or 1 day late on 4 assignments, etc. Please inform me ahead of time if you plan to use any of these days.
+This means you can be 4 days late on one assignment, or 1 day late on 4 assignments, etc.

 Exams.
 There will be two midterm exams and a final exam.